 The population of the world has been on a steep rise in the past two decades and “primary energy has grown by 49% and CO2 emissions by 43%, with an average annual increase of 2% and 1.8% respectively” (Perez-Lombard, Ortiz, and Pout 394-398).
 Dr. Bo Nordell, in his research report, points out that “the estimated temperature increase during the past century was between 0.4 and 0.8 oC with the 10 warmest years all occurring within the last 15 years” (305-312).
 Major CO2 emissions come from burning coal and oil/petroleum products.
 The increasing population has resulted in more people using automobiles, using more machines for construction and burning more oil to meet energy demands.
 This introduces more greenhouse gases that warm up the atmosphere.
 The temperature rise may not seem much now, but in the long run it may prove to be significant.
 Furthermore, as Dr. Hagge states in an interview, this source of energy is not self-sufficient.
 In the report, Running out of and Into: Analyzing Global oil Depletion and Transition Through 2050, the authors compare the current oil situation to the tale of the shepherd boy who cried “Wolf!”
 The initial boom in oil industry raised many questions about its sustainability, but has always been rising to meet the energy demands of the world.
 Now, when we can see that it can possibly perish, there are not many resources being allocated to move to a more sustainable energy form.
 Peaking is a term that has been recently described as a phenomenon where oil production reaches its peak and starts to drop down.
 With some strong sources and extensive research, the authors of the report claim that oil production can peak any time between 2021 and 2125 with 90% probability of happening before 2050 (Greene, Hopson, and Li 14-20).
 This is one of the major issues that must be addressed sooner than later since most of our energy comes from these sources.
 Nuclear energy seemed like a good solution to overcome the drawbacks of coal and oil but there have been issues regarding storage of nuclear waste material.
 Plutonium, the waste product of a nuclear reactor is a radioactive material that is extremely dangerous to living cells.
 Although there have been solutions to store this material, politics and fear forces companies to limit themselves to establish nuclear power plants in a few select places.
 Recycling is another option which would make this nuclear energy fairly expensive, but less dangerous.
 This is practiced in France, but not in other locations due to economic reasons.
 Assuming that we devise a good way to store nuclear waste, another issue is with safety of nuclear power plants.
 Natural disasters and terrorist attacks are unpredictable and could potentially destroy millions of lives close to a nuclear power plant.
-The Fukashima nuclear disaster in 2011 is a good example of the risks involved with nuclear power production (Hagge).
+The Fukushima nuclear disaster in 2011 is a good example of the risks involved with nuclear power production (Hagge).
 Such high risks and future threats force us to devise a clean, sustainable and safe way of producing energy.
 Thus, there is a necessity to allocate resources to find a cleaner and safer form of energy production that would help the world move to a more sustainable future.